Exalted (role-playing game): Magical Materials

 The Magical Materials are used to forge artifacts and weapons.
 Each material is associated with a type of Exalted, as well as one of the Castes of Alchemical Exalted, who are partially constructed from that material.
 These materials are all easily enchanted, and each one resonates with a particular type of Exalted.
 This resonance makes any item that is both constructed from one of the Magical Materials and attuned to an Exalt's anima preternaturally deft and sure in that Exalt's hands.
 It also gives the Exalt access to the powers of any hearthstone mounted on the item.
 The third edition expands on this with the concept of Evocations, Charms tied to a given artifact based on its material construction, legend, and Exalted resonance.
 Some Evocations gain additional affects when the Exalt wielding them are of the Resonant material, while the Evocation may not work at its full effect if the Exalt is Dissonant with that material.

 Jade is the most common magical material, is associated with the Dragon-Blooded Exalted.
-There are five colors of jade which correspond to each of the five elements of creation: blue jade, air, white, earth, red fire, black, water, and green, wood.
+There are five colors of jade which correspond to each of the five elements of creation: blue, for air; white, for earth; red, for fire; black, for water; and green, for wood.

 Starmetal is the rarest magical material, forged from meteors.
 In the first edition, these meteors were a result of the execution of gods in Heaven.
 It was not retained in the second edition core rulebook, but was later re-introduced in Oadenol's Codex.
 The third edition describes starmetal as the result of concentrated essence from the sky and constellations.
 Like its wielders, the Sidereal Exalted, starmetal re-weaves fate and involves itself with divine functions.